 The city first tried to interest ISPs in upgrading their infrastructure but the proposals from providers were inadequate and expensive.
 It pitched potential private-sector partners on buying capacity on an open-access network to be capitalized by the city.
 The response was tepid.
 Finally, City Council agreed to become a retail service provider.
 It made a US$3.3 million internal loan so that its IT department could expand the fiber network already used by government to serve the business community.

-Today, Velocity Broadband offers business customers a symmetrical 100x100 Mbps service with capability up to 10 Gbps.
-More than 150 business customers subscribe to internet service and voice-over-internet-protocol telephone, producing revenues that exceed operating costs.
+Today, Velocity Broadband offers business customers a symmetrical 500x500 Mbps service with capability up to 10 Gbps.
+More than 250 business customers subscribe to internet service and over 100 to voice-over-internet-protocol telephone, producing revenues that exceed operating costs since 2017.
 In addition to satisfying existing users, Hudson has seen direct impact on business attraction.
 For the previous ten years, one of the city's primary business parks had only one tenant.
-Since Velocity Broadband started service, the park has added five new buildings and is close to being fully occupied.
+Since Velocity Broadband started service, the park has added seven new buildings and is close to being fully occupied.

 Center for Innovation and Creativity